mr-shan/practice-node-first-express-app/README.md

 - Node.js
 - Express.js
 - EJS Template Engine
-- MySQL
+- MySQL with the use of Sequelize ORM package.
-(Note: Manual queries are made, no ORM in version 2.0.
-Please refer v2.1 for Sequalize ORM)

 ## Usage